Skip to content

 Another very useful feature of ACROWRX is that you can place the judge at any location you want.
 This is great for aerobatic training when you can't fly over your preferred aerobatic boxes, or you want to fly higher for safety.
 It is also useful for airshow analysis, where you want to see what different locations of the public will perceive from your airshow routine.

-The horizontal location of the judge is set by simply clicking on the map.
+The horizontal location of the judge is set by Ctrl+clicking (or Cmd+clicking on Mac) on the map.
 The green dot indicates the Judge position.
 The map has a feature where you can display data in 3D or 2D - keyboard key F. For setting the Judge location on the map, it is better to have the data displayed in 2D over the map to avoid parallax effects.

 The location of the box in relation to the judge is set in the left menu.
 Three controls are available: